© Asian Fox Developments

 1. You must be at least 18 years of age to use DBEM -

 3. Asian Fox Developments always reserves the right to cancel a Service or terminate an account without any notice.
+In case of SPAM we wouldn’t be able to provide any refund because of damaging our network/IP(s)/bandwidth/server.

 What are DBEM SPAM monitoring procedures?